hardyx/ProgrammingOnTheU/tutorial/Chapter 1.md

 The process of setting up Fling is documented on its [GitLab repository page](https://gitlab.com/QuarkTheAwesome/wiiu-fling/blob/master/README.md#wiiu-fling).

+(Note: Fling server is not available now, but you can still install wut because now is part of DevKitPro)

 ### Step 5: Installing wut
 With Fling installed, installing wut is very easy.